 Cancun and Playa del Carmen, Mexico

-In the past, I’ve attended as a blogger, but this year I attended in three distinct roles:
+In the past, I've attended as a blogger, but this year I participated in three distinct roles:

 - Media partner (Travel Blog Success)